JPTGamesAndApps/ShresthaFiles/index.md

 ![Keyboard Accelerators](/images/ShresthaFilesShortcuts.gif)

 ### Tips and Tricks
-* You can double click on empty area in any tab to navigation to the parent directory (go up a level).
 * You can right click any navigation bar item to open the path in a new tab or delete the item.
 * Some settings are currently only accessible from config.json file in app directory.
 * You can drag and drop files and folders from inside one tab to inside another tab or inside the folder listed in the tab.